MicrosoftDocs/sql-docs/docs/linux/tutorial-sql-server-containers-kubernetes.md

 ## Prerequisites

-* An Azure Container Service (AKS) cluster.

-   This tutorial creates a SQL Server container deployment in a Kubernetes cluster configured like the cluster in [Deploy an Azure Container Service (AKS) cluster](http://docs.microsoft.com/azure/aks/kubernetes-walkthrough).

-* A connection to the Kubernetes cluster. this tutorial uses [kubectl](https://kubernetes.io/docs/user-guide/kubectl/), the Kubernetes command-line interface.
+The tutorial requires a Kubernetes cluster.
+The steps use [kubectl](https://kubernetes.io/docs/user-guide/kubectl/), to connect to and manage the cluster.

+You can follow the instructions at [Deploy an Azure Container Service (AKS) cluster](http://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster) to create the cluster and connect to a Kubernetes cluster in AKS with `kubectl`.

 ## Create storage

-Configure a persistent volume, and persistent volume claim in the Kubernetes cluster.
-For background on Kubernetes storage, see [Persistent Volumes](http://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+Configure a [persistent volume]((http://kubernetes.io/docs/concepts/storage/persistent-volumes/), and [persistent volume claim](http://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volume-claim-protection) in the Kubernetes cluster.
 Complete the following steps:

 1. Create a manifest to define the storage class and the persistent volume claim.
-The manifest specifies the storage provisioner, parameters, and the reclaim policy.
+The manifest specifies the storage provisioner, parameters, and the [reclaim policy](http://kubernetes.io/docs/concepts/storage/persistent-volumes/#reclaiming).
 The Kubernetes cluster uses this manifest to create the persistent storage.

    The following yaml example defines a storage class and persistent volume claim.
 The storage class is named `azure-disk` and the persistent volume claim is named `mssql-data`.
 The persistent volume claim metadata includes an annotation connecting it back to the storage class.